-We began to attend a little Baptist Mission, The Bible Baptist Church, which to get to; you had to enter through a back alley and then go upstairs over a Pool Hall and Bar.
+We began to attend a little Baptist Mission, The Bible Baptist Church, which was hard to get to; you had to enter through a back alley and then go upstairs over a Pool Hall and Bar.
 The church met in what once was a Dance Hall.
 While attending Bible Baptist, the Lord called my Dad to preach.
-The church ordained him, as he and the pastor felt led to begin another mission on Clark Street, just a few blocks from the Cub’s Stadium.
+The church ordained him, as he and the pastor felt led to begin another mission on Clark Street, just a few blocks from the Cubs, Wrigley Field.
 This mission, “At Calvary Baptist Church” did have a ground floor entrance.
 It was placed in the storefront of an apartment building.
-They worked hard to clean up the building, and were able to get pews, two pianos, a pipe organ, doors, wall paneling and an altar from a Catholic church, which was being torn down to build a new building on the other side of Chicago.
-At that Catholic altar in a place that once was a burned out bar is where I met the Lord as my Savior on a Sunday morning at the age of twelve.
+They worked hard to clean up the building, and were able to get pews, two pianos, a pipe organ, doors, wall paneling and an altar from a Catholic church, which was being torn down to build a new building on the other South side of Chicago.
+At that Catholic altar in, a Baptist Mission is where I met the Lord as my Savior, on a Sunday morning at the age of twelve.

 When I was in the sixth grade, during the Christmas break, we moved back to Trion, because of my Dad’s health.
 There I found things to be much tougher than I thought, because now in the South, I was a Yankee in a small town in Georgia, at the age when children are very cruel.
 A couple of years later, Dad began to pastor again as he worked in the cotton mill.
 He became the pastor of a congregation of about thirty-five people who called themselves the Wayside Baptist Church.